 Saddle fore/aft position

 Put your bike on rollers or a trainer, make sure it's level, and ride for five to ten minutes (this will get you situated comfortably on your saddle).
 With your feet still on the pedals, and your crank arms in the horizontal position (parallel to the floor), drop the weighted string from behind your knee-cap to your pedal -- it should bisect to pedal spindle.
 Move the saddle forward or backwards until this position is attained.
 Long distance riders may want their saddle back up to 2.5 cm.
+[Note: Because of the angle of the seat tube, if you raise or lower your saddle you will also be moving the saddle towards the front or back.
+Set your saddle height first, then the forward aft positioning.]

 Stem length